Cyberlorians/Articles/AADGCP.md

 These steps are laid out [here](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-ad-configuring-provisioning-and-single-sign-on#configuring_cloud_identity_for_single_sign-on) and remember the certificate you are uploading is coming off the enterprise app, 'SAML Signing Certificate' (BASE64) you downloaded.

+Log into myapps.microsoft.com and you should be able to SSO into GCP.